Griffmatt/MovieMania2/README.md

 # MovieMania 2
-Refactor an older web app i made, that can be seen [here](https://github.com/Griffmatt/MovieMania)
+Refactoring some of my earlier work, that can be seen [here](https://github.com/Griffmatt/MovieMania)

 [Live Site](https://darling-truffle-b03a99.netlify.app/)